wheelereng/ObjectTracker/README.md

 # ObjectTracker
-An Object Tracking class for use with object recognition
+An Object Tracking class for use with face detection.